 The request includes the construction of two and three-story additions containing 3,814 sq. ft.
 (5,457 sq. ft. overall), with the one-story addition proposed within the front setback and forward of the existing historic residence.
-The existing 1,328 sq. ft. main structure currently has a non-conforming front setback ranging from 17 feet 7 inches - 20 feet 6 inches, where 25 feet is required.
-The relief request increases the nonconformity to accommodate a front addition with a two-car garage with a patio/open porch area and the original house on top.
+The existing 1,328 sq. ft. main structure is currently non-conforming, with a front setback of 17'7" - 20'6".
+The revised request includes a proposed front addition that is to contain a two-car garage, with the storage area removed from the request, on the ground level with a patio/open porch area above.
 It is noted that a ground level patio currently exists on the east (front) side of the historic structure, in the general location of the new patio/open porch with garage & storage area below.
-However, the existing patio is a ground level hardscape improvement containing paver stones and a low masonry wall surrounding the area, raising a patio to an elevated structure is not the only method for accommodating outdoor area.
-The excess elevation also requires access, which also encroaches into the setback.
+However, the existing patio is a ground level improvement containing paver stones and a low masonry wall surrounding the area.
 The variance to allow the addition to encroach into the front setback may not be necessary to maintain the historic character of the property.